-Bananas contain moderate amounts of zinc.
-A banana provides up to 0.23 mg of zinc, or 2.1% of the recommended daily intake.
+Bananas have 0.15 mg of zinc per 100g.
+A banana contributes to the daily zinc intake, as it has up to 0.23 mg of zinc.
+This dose is 2.1% of the recommended daily intake.

 What’s the zinc content of a banana?

 Banana has low amounts of zinc.
 It contains 0.15 mg of zinc per 100g.